jellenijhof12/env-encryption/readme.md

-# Laravel Env Encryption
+# Env Encryption

-**Frontend Env Encryption** is a tool designed for encrypting and decrypting environment variables within frontend projects.
+**Env Encryption** is a tool designed for encrypting and decrypting environment variables within frontend projects.
 Drawing inspiration from Laravel's encryption techniques, it offers a secure means of safeguarding sensitive environment configurations in client-side applications while enabling their safe inclusion in your version control system (Git).

 ## Installation